CSOgroup/Lymphomoid-IF-pipeline/README.md

 ### Cell detection (i.e. segmentation)
 The cell detection script require few Python packages for basic file processing.
 They are all already installed as a Python virtual environment in _/mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/_.

 If you want to download and install them somewhere else, the required packages are listed in the file _requirements.txt_.
-Make sure that you are using Python 3.
-So if you are using a conda environment, run `conda install pip` before running `pip install -r requirements.txt`.

 1. To be able to access the packages you need to activate the environment using: